Anne Pe is a singer-songwriter from the Black Forest region, Germany.

 After almost a year in Australia, she found a new musical home in late-90s Berlin, where she stayed for seven years.
 Eventually, the pull of forests and mountains led her back to the green hills of Southwest Germany, where she now lives and weaves her delicate, poetic song ideas.

-She co-produced and arranged the record, created an artbook with her own hand-painted artworks for each song, played many of the instruments herself, and captured what became the album’s most meaningful recording:
+Creatively, she co-produced and arranged this album, created an art book with her own artwork for each song, played many of the instruments herself and recorded what she personally considers the most important track on the album:

-During a journey to West Africa, world-renowned djembé master Famoudou Konaté recorded the djembé for her song Brothers and Swans in Guinea.
+On a trip to West Africa, world-renowned djembe master Famoudou Konaté played the djembe for her song Brothers and Swans in Guinea.

-The album’s opener Archive of Layers was played on SWR4 Radio just one week after its release, accompanied by an interview.
+Archive of layers, was promptly played on SWR4 Radio one week after its release, along with an interview.

 Her debut album Glowing Seas